vanschroeder/sparse/README.md

 DANGER WILL ROBINSON!!!
 -----------------------

-API Coverage is not complete, in fact it's missing core features such as Roles, Relations and Query Objects Due to the lack of these features, sparse is not recommended for production use at this time.
+sParse is presently in Alpha and API Coverage is not complete, in fact it's missing core features such as Roles, Relations and Query Objects
+Due to the lack of these features, sParse is not recommended for production use at this time.
 Check back soon though, as these features are in the works.